 Commercialization of inventions from nonprofit basic research institutions typically follows a multistep process as academic and federal laboratories typically do not provide technology commercialization themselves.
 The inventions made by these researchers are converted into products and processes by for-profit companies.
-The TTOs act as key liaisons to link these important connections between the academic/government and the commercial world.
-In some cases, these inventions, protected through intellectual property, are "transferred" to the company for product development via license agreements that give the company the rights to make the products or use these processes.
-In other cases, as a prelude to the license agreement or concomitant with it, a collaboration agreement or a sponsored research agreement is negotiated by the TTO that allows a period of time wherein the research institution and company researchers jointly work on the invention prior to its complete transfer to the company.
+In the case of AMCs the clinical products often return to these AMCs for clinical collaborations including clinical trials.
+Thus these AMCs contribute twice at the very beginning, at the birth of the invention and at the end toward approval by regulatory authorities.
+For example, U Mass Medical School and several other academic medical centers conduct compassionate use clinical trials for the discoveries arising from their own biomedical research.
+The TTOs act as key liaisons to link these important connections between the academic/government, clinical, and the commercial world.
+In some cases, these inventions, protected through intellectual property (IP), are "transferred" to the company for product development via license agreements that give the company the rights to make the products or use these processes.
+In other cases, as a prelude to the license agreement or concomitant with it, a collaboration agreement or a sponsored research agreement (SRA) is negotiated by the TTO that allows a period wherein the research institution and company researchers jointly work on the invention prior to its complete transfer to the company.
 In exchange, financial consideration or other benefits are received by the research institution through what is often an agreement with a small company, which may bring in a large corporate partner during a later stage of development.
-This process has been likened to a relay race where there may be several baton transfers!
+This process has been likened to a relay race where there may be several baton transfers.

 Since the 1980s, federal labs and universities have developed a strategic focus for their technology-transfer activities and they are particularly interested in working with bioentrepreneurs.
 This is because revenue enhancement from licensing is no longer the sole institutional goal.
 Instead, institutions find themselves also looking to increase company formation and new jobs based upon academic inventiveness, support faculty recruitment and retention, enhance research funding, create an entrepreneurial culture, attract venture investment to their regions, and the like.
-The economic development aspects of research are being recognized as a fourth mission for such institutions-going along with education, research, and public service.
+The economic development aspects of research are being recognized as a "fourth mission" for such institutions-going along with education, research, and public service.
 Bioentrepreneurs play a key role in this "fourth mission" by establishing companies driven by new research discoveries.